ibm-cloud-docs/dr-automation-powervs/pricing-for-cores.md

 This document provides a comprehensive overview of DR Automation pricing and usage for PowerVS, ensuring customers have accurate information for budgeting their DR solutions.

 > **Important**:
 Prices shown are for illustration only and may differ from actual billing.
-For precise estimates, use the IBM Cloud Cost Estimator.
-Final costs may vary based on discounts and promotions.
+They do not include storage replication charges or additional costs for prerequisites such as a VSI in VPC and a VPC VPN service.
+For precise estimates, use the **IBM Cloud Cost Estimator**, as final costs may vary based on your requirements, discounts, and promotions.